Bladder Cancer

 Comprehensive care for kidney cancer, offering advanced diagnostic and treatment options.

-Kidney cancer is a condition in which abnormal cells grow within the kidney tissue.
-It is often detected incidentally during imaging tests, but in some cases presents with blood in urine, persistent flank pain, or unexplained symptoms.
-Early evaluation plays a critical role in accurate staging and appropriate treatment planning.
+Kidney cancer is a condition in which abnormal cells develop and grow within the kidney tissue.
+In many cases, it is detected incidentally during imaging tests performed for other medical reasons.
+However, some individuals may experience noticeable symptoms such as blood in the urine or persistent pain in the flank region.
+Early evaluation plays a crucial role in determining the stage of the disease and planning appropriate treatment.

-At Genesiss Multispeciality Hospital, BTM Layout, kidney cancer evaluation is led by the urology team using a diagnosis-first, stage-based approach to ensure safe and effective management.
+At Genesiss Multispeciality Hospital, kidney cancer evaluation is led by the urology team, following a diagnosis-first and stage-based approach to ensure accurate and personalised care.

 | Symptom | What It May Indicate |